Start for free

 A screenshot of the CRM module on Odoo’s website

-The confusion between Odoo ERP and Salesforce CRM stems from their overlap in customer data.
-While Salesforce is a lean CRM system, Odoo is an ERP system that features a CRM module.
-As a result, both software touch customer data, hence the confusion.
+The confusion between Odoo ERP and Salesforce CRM comes from their overlap in customer data.
+Salesforce is a dedicated CRM.
+Odoo is an ERP system that includes a CRM module.

-However, the choice implication is simple: If you need a single system to handle sales, accounting, inventory, and HR, Odoo is the natural fit.
-But if you only need to optimize customer management and sales with the best industry tools, Salesforce’s specificity makes it a leaner, more powerful choice.
+The choice implication is simple: if you need one system for sales, accounting, inventory, and HR, Odoo is the natural fit.
+If you only need to optimize customer management and sales with specialized CRM tools, Salesforce may be the cleaner choice.

 Side-by-Side Feature Comparison: Odoo vs. Salesforce

 Although Odoo and Salesforce overlap in CRM capabilities, their internal logic differs.
-Therefore, to choose a platform that best fits your operational needs, you must consider how each platform handles specific business functions.
+To choose well, compare how each platform handles the business functions you actually need.

-The table below shows 12 essentials dimensions of both platforms and how they perform in each.
+The table below shows 12 essential dimensions of both platforms and how they perform in each.

 FeatureOdooSalesforceNotes